 HFT40009Z-01 Thermostatic mixing valve

 Do you know what is a mixing valve in the underfloor heating system?
-Lets learn the function first.
+Let’s learn the function first.
 Basically, underfloor heating mixing valves work by mixing hot water with cold water to regulate the temperature of the water flowing through the underfloor pipes.
-This crucial component in a hydraulic underfloor heating system draws hot water from the boiler and cold water from the return loop.
+This crucial component in a hydronic/wet underfloor heating system draws hot water from the boiler and cold water from the return loop.
 When these mixing valves function properly, the system will provide stable heat.

 Stable heat, maintained at the ideal temperature you set in advance, ensures comfort.
 The room will not become too hot, and the underfloor heating mixing valves will also prevent damage to floors and other materials.